compound-finance/comet/docs/README.md

 ### ERC-20 Approve Manager Address

 This function sets the Comet contract's ERC-20 allowance of an asset for a manager address.
 It can only be called by the Governor.

+In the event of a governance attack in which an attacker has supreme voting weight, the attacker could create a proposal that leverages this function to give themselves management privledges over any account and freely transfer tokens out of Compound III.

 #### Comet